 How do SIM-free phones work?

-A SIM-free mobile phone is exactly as the name suggests - a phone lacking a SIM.
+A SIM-free phone is exactly as the name suggests - a phone lacking a SIM.
 Buying a SIM-free device is, in most cases, cheaper than getting any contract mobile phone deals but it does require a large upfront spend.

 That's because you're paying the full price of the handset upfront.
 Then you can simply buy a SIM plan or put in one you already have.
 In almost all cases, this is the cheapest option as long as the upfront cost isn't too hard-hitting for you.